wbamberg/idl-reference/docs/nsIMutableArray.md

 currently located in that position, and all elements in higher
 position, up by one.

-@param element The element to insert
-@param index   The position in the array:
-               If the position is lower than the current length
-               of the array, the elements at that position and
-               onwards are bumped one position up.
-               If the position is equal to the current length
-               of the array, the new element is appended.
-               An index lower than 0 or higher than the current
-               length of the array is invalid and will be ignored.

 @throws NS_ERROR_FAILURE when a weak reference is requested,
                          but the element does not support